haolian9/reveal.nvim/readme.md

-just an simple **example** shows how to use a vifm daemon in nvim
+just an **example** shows how to integrate vifm with neovim via IPC

 https://user-images.githubusercontent.com/6236829/238663010-45748118-6650-4500-bff0-1abfa341c94f.mp4

 ## goals/limits
-* running vifm in a nvim float window
+* running vifm in a nvim floating window
-* daemonized vifm
+* long-lived vifm process
 * opinionated settings
 * minimal codebase
 * handling partial vifm fsop events

 ## non-goals
 * fancy TUI on nvim side
-* all the features of vifm.vim
+* complete copy of vifm.vim
 * nerdtree like
 * no custom settings for keymap, window style, vifm cmd ...

 ## status
-* it just works on my machine (tm)
+* just works
-* it uses luajit's ffi lib which may crash nvim
+* the use of ffi may crash nvim
-* it is kind of feature freezed
+* feature-complete
 * the handling of vifm fsop events is experimental, which has not been tested against complex usecases.

 ## how does it work?